 Because drop bags are transported a few different times during a race, here are some best practices and restrictions around the size, quantity, and contents for Go Beyond Racing races.

 Runners are allowed ONE crew vehicle.
-The course doesn’t requires two crew vehicles to support the racer and there is just not enough parking at the Clackamas Ranger Station or at Olallie Lake.
+The course doesn’t requires two crew vehicles to support the racer and there is just not enough parking at the Clackamas Ranger Station or at Olallie Lake for that many cars.
+Please plan to utilize one vehicle for your crew, and ideally pacers, to get around the course.
+This may require some planning so don’t wait til the last minute to figure this out.

 Crew vehicles must display their Crew Pass on the dashboard at all times during the race.
 These are picked up at bib pickup at Olallie and at the Clackamas Ranger aid station.